mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/major-upgrade/upgrade-clusters/migrate-platform-apps/index.md

     <p class="message--note"><strong>NOTE: </strong>It is necessary that you open a new terminal window because the `kubectl port-forward` command does not return, and you need to leave this connection open for the duration of the migration.</p>

-1. On your standard terminal window, continue with the [Move your applications](#move-your-applications) section.
+1. From your standard terminal window, continue with the [Move your applications](#move-your-applications) section.

     <p class="message--important"><strong>IMPORTANT: </strong>Once the migration is completed, revert the changes in your hosts `/etc/hosts` file.</p>